-It is important to obtain an accurate diagnosis.
+It is important to obtain an accurate diagnosis of ADHD.
 Symptoms of ADHD can be similar to symptoms of anxiety, depression or other mental illness.

-- Ruling out other psychological problems that have similar symptoms to ADHD
+- ruling out other psychological problems that have similar symptoms to ADHD

-- Ruling out alcohol or drug abuse that might be causing the symptoms (although a person with ADHD may also have alcohol or drug problems)
+- ruling out alcohol or drug abuse that might be causing the symptoms (although a person with ADHD may also have alcohol or drug problems)

-- Rating the person’s current behaviour and lifestyle
+- rating the person’s current behaviour and lifestyle

-- Checking back to see if the person showed ADHD symptoms in childhood
+- checking back to see if the person showed ADHD symptoms in childhood

 Treatment for ADHD

-- Education – to help the person understand and better manage their condition
+- education – to help the person understand and better manage their condition

-- Lifestyle improvement – such as cutting back or quitting drugs and alcohol, and taking up regular exercise
+- lifestyle improvement – such as cutting back or quitting drugs and alcohol, and taking up regular exercise

-- Medication – psychostimulant medications are used
+- medication – stimulant and non-stimulant medications are used

-- Psychotherapy – to address self-esteem problems or substance abuse
+- psychotherapy – to address self-esteem problems or substance abuse

-- Vocational counselling – to increase the person’s chances of success and satisfaction in the workplace
+- vocational counselling – to increase the person’s chances of success and satisfaction in the workplace

-- Family therapy – when one family member has ADHD, the whole family needs support.
+- family therapy – when one family member has ADHD, the whole family needs support

 Where to get help